Skip to main content

 Character development in the game is generally described as simple and user-friendly, making it accessible for players.
 However, some users feel that the system lacks clarity, leading to confusion about optimal point allocation, which can result in unbalanced character performance during combat.

-• “The character graphics are similar to Warcraft, the character/map interaction is similar to Diablo (but without being as dark or graphic).
-The combat is initiative-based and easy to use once you get used to it, and the character development is simple and easy to use too.”
+• “The character graphics are similar to Warcraft, and the character/map interaction is reminiscent of Diablo (but without being as dark or graphic).
+The combat is initiative-based and easy to use once you get accustomed to it, and the character development is simple and user-friendly.”

 • “Simple character development.”